 Even though the Dunlop Grand Prix has excellent durability, I have from my experience, had longer playtime with other balls on this list, like the Penn Championship.
 But, still an an-all solid option for all ball machine owners.
 The quality of the Grand Prix is hard to compete with.

 4. Wilson US Open Extra Duty

 Next up, the Wilson US Open Extra Duty.
 As the name suggest, it’s the official ball for the US Open.
 This is together with the Penn Championship, my favorite ball machine balls right now.
 The Wilson US Open ball is not only used by me and the US Open tournament, it’s also one of the most popular balls at the pro level.

-What makes this tennis balls stand out is the durability and quality.
+What makes these tennis balls stand out is their durability and quality.
 You can play with these balls for months without feeling like the balls become unplayable.
 It’s hard to find any other tennis ball with the same durability without sacrificing any quality.
-I can see why this is the top selling Wilson tennis ball of all time.
+I can see why this is the top-selling Wilson tennis ball of all time.

 - US Open Official Ball

 The Penn Pro Marathon Extra Duty is another ball that is considered to be one of the most durable balls on the market.
 It’s marketed as the most durable Penn ball, but I think it’s pretty similar to the Penn Championship ball.